 - Hotel Du Vin Newcastle has comfortable, stylish rooms in a prime location.

 Newcastle is very well connected to the rest of the United Kingdom and Europe by plane, train and bus.
 Direct trains to Newcastle run from all major cities in the country.
 Trains from Edinburgh take little over 1 hour and 90 minutes.
 Trains from London depart from King’s Cross Station and take little over 3 hours.

-Newcastle International Airport is at little over 10 km from the city center and connected to town by both bus and metro.
+Newcastle International Airport is at little over 10 km (6.2 miles) from the city center and connected to town by both bus and metro.